gdbroman/broman.blog/_posts/2020/2020-03-02-creatively-courageous.md

 This key difference presents a far more optimistic view on creativity: Instead of viewing the act of creating as something only reserved for the Übermensch who never feel fear, it is something accessible for far more people: Those who are simply willing to take on the inevitable suffering that accompanies creation.

 To create is to be courageous.
-To create is to embark on a journey full of uncertainty, doubt and anxiety.
+It's to embark on a journey full of uncertainty, doubt and anxiety.
 But it is also a journey to ultimate meaning in life.